hekmaflo/javascript-practice/Control Structures/Control-structures.md

 5 + 5 === 10 && 3 < 5 && 10 > 9 || 'Hi' === 'Hi'

 the 5 + 5 part. the addition operator has precedence over the logic operators (&& and ||).

+# Falsy and Thruthy Values

+How JS ecaluates conditions. e.g.

+Conts nameInput = "Max"

+if (nameInput === "Max"){...}

+const nameInput = 'Max';

+if (nameInupt) {...} this would be truthy because nameInput has a string

+0 in a variable would be considered false

+Negative numbers are considered as TRUE

+empty string is FALSE

+all other objects or arrays TRUE

+null, undefined, NaN FALSE

+## Quiz (Truthy Falsy)

+Which part of the code will be executed in the below if statement?

+const userName = 'Max';
+if (userName) {
+// A
+} else if (userName === 'Max') {
+// B
+} else {
+// C
+}

+A will be executed

+Which part of the code will be executed in the below if statement?

+let age;
+if (age) {
+// A
+} else if (age === null) {
+// B
+} else {
+// C
+}

+C is exeuted

+Is -10 a "truthy" or a "falsy" value?

+its a Truthy value.

+What's stored in userAge after the below code executed?

+const userAge = 30;
+if (userAge) {
+// do something
+} else {
+// do something else...
+}

+userAge still holds 30 as a value.